invisible-tech/chance-extras/README.md

 ```

-See [mixins.spec.js](./test/specs/mixins.spec.js) for a full list of all mixins and how they are used
+See [mixins.spec.js](./test/specs/mixins.spec.js) for a full list of all mixins and how they are used.